colloqi/piSignage/README.md

 ## What is PiSignage?

-PiSignage is a HD video capable Digital Signage Player based on standard and off-the-shelf components.
-It connects to TV via HDMI port and is powered from any standard USB source (~0.75A).
-It is based on credit-card sized Raspberry Pi computer(Model B/B+/pi2) and completely solid-state.
+PiSignage is a very popular Digital Signage Player Software primarily for Raspberry Pi boards and supports other Debian based hardware platforms as well.
+All Raspberry Pi models are supported (please use specific image for Raspberry Pi zero and zero w models).
+Raspberry Pi connects to TV through HDMI interface and runs on a standard USB power supply.
+The new player2 software (v4.x.x onwards) supports mainly Raspberry Pi and also other platforms based on Debian/Ubuntu (for e.g. Intel NUC).

-PiSignage can be managed individually by a Browser(Chrome preferred) or centrally by a Server or using the hosted service at pisignage.com.
+PiSignage players can be managed centrally using managed services at pisignage.com or using a separate server using [open sourced server software](https://github.com/colloqi/pisignage-server) or independently using player webUI (http://player-ip:8000).

 **Managing Screens is just a few steps**

 1. Upload images/videos, provide web or streaming links, design and upload HTML assets as a zip file
-2. Create playlists by selecting files, drag and rearrange, select duration.
-You can select one of the 8 layouts provided for playlist, add a ticker feed and insert contents of playlists in between other playlist(advertisement)
+2. Create playlists by selecting one of the built-in layouts or custom layouts created using the template designer, add assets(drag and rearrange for the desired order), enter duration of play for each asset.
+You can also add a ticker feed and define special playlists for adverts insertion, domination content, lounge music and comtent play based on events.
-3. Group players, schedule multiple playlists based on time or events and change display settings.
-Deploy playlists at the click of a button to all the players in the group
+3. Create Groups and assign players to a group which needs to play the same playlists.
+Then you can assign and schedule multiple playlists to a group.
+You can also define display settings and other properties of the group.
+Whenever ready, Deploy playlists at the click of a button to all the players in the group.
-4. Get status and reports about player, upgrade software centrally to all players, issue debug commands from the server.

-**Android and Chrome apps for more functions**

-- Discover players in the local network and manage individually
-- Browse the content and present individual video or a slideshow
+4. You can centrally monitor the players in the dashboard/player screens,view current snapshot of TV, get reports, update software and also issue debug piShell commands.

+**More functions and utilities**

+1. You can play/pause playlists, play individual assets from both player and server UIs.
+2. Players can operate in kiosk mode pointing to the URL provided and play normal playlists when no key is pressed.
+3. Auto configuration of players and mmany such features for bulk management of players.

 Please visit [pisignage.com](https://www.pisignage.com) to know more about features and benefits.

 ## Getting the Player ready

-***Note: By downloading and using piSignage Player software, you agree to our [Terms Of Service](https://s3.amazonaws.com/pisignage/legal/piSignage-TOS.html)***
+*Note: By downloading and using piSignage Player software, you agree to our [Terms Of Service](https://s3.amazonaws.com/pisignage/legal/piSignage-TOS.html)*

-There are 2 ways you can get the piSignage Player Software (Pi 3 is supported)
+There are 2 ways you can get the piSignage Player Software

 <a id="basic"></a>
 ### Method 1: Download image and Prepare the SD card